SABS-R3/software-engineering-day6/_episodes/05-mocking.md

 to verify this, but this would have to be removed, so writing a test for this is a more long-term and sustainable solution.

-We need to temporarily replace a method, specificly the `requests.get()` function, with a mock.
+We need to temporarily replace a method, specifically the `requests.get()` function, with a mock.
 We can use `unittest.mock.patch` to do this:

 ~~~